SetyGames/GigoTARDIS/README.md

 # GigoTARDIS
 Gigo's TARDIS

-A custom exterior for TARDIS Rewrite, made by Gigo of course.
+A custom exterior for the TARDIS Rewrite, modeled by Gigo and ported into GMOD by Sety.

 Please don't steal this.